 Let me start by saying I flew to Charlotte, North Carolina, just to get this facial treatment.
 It's where Toska Husted, a European-trained facialist with a loyal contingent of celebrity clients, lives and works out of her namesake spa.
 There, she performs a "remodeling" facial, which combines electric currents (to tone and sculpt facial muscles, improving muscle memory and revitalizing the epidermis) with French-girl favorite, Biologique Recherche skincare products.

-First, she uses Biologique Recherche P50 1970 ($65), the virtues of which you can read about here, and Biologique Recherche Soin Lissant to regenerate the skin.
+First, she uses Biologique Recherche P50 1970 ($65), the virtues of which we've discussed, and Biologique Recherche Soin Lissant to regenerate the skin.
 Husted combines a cocktail of other masks and serums, personalized to your skin type, and follows up with a facial massage worthy of all kinds of praise.
-Then, the "remodeling" begins.
+Then, "remodeling" begins.
 The machine uses three different types of electrical currents to allow for optimal penetration, sculpting, and an all-over glow.

 "These three currents can be used either separately or in combination, offering a wide range of personalized treatments for each skin type," Husted says.
 "Precise adjustment of these parameters is what enables the remodeling process to be activated in both the skin and the muscles."